Making a Malpractice Case Against Your Doctor

-People go to the doctor when ill or after suffering a serious injury, trusting that the doctor's actions will improve their condition or injury, not worsen it.
-Doctors and other healthcare providers hold people's lives in their hands.
+You go to the doctor when you are ill or after suffering an injury, trusting that the doctor's actions will improve your condition, not worsen it.
+Doctors and other healthcare providers hold people's lives and well-being in their hands.
 Consequently, when providers make serious medical mistakes, they can and should be held responsible for their negligence.

-It also takes significant expertise to understand whether a provider is at fault or if a medical device manufacturer caused the injury.
+It also takes significant expertise to understand whether a provider is at fault or if a medical device manufacturer might have caused the injury.
 Moreover, a Florida medical malpractice case involves much more than simply filing a lawsuit with the court.
-Rather, the injured patient – who ultimately has the burden of proof – has several procedural hurdles to overcome.
+Instead, the injured patient – who ultimately has the burden of proof – has several procedural hurdles to overcome.

-You need someone to look out for you during the claims process and represent your best interests, as a doctor will have a lawyer and insurance company with vast resources that can dwarf your own.
-Our personal injury law firm offers free consultations to determine if our legal counsel can provide the assistance you need for a successful claim.
+You need someone to look out for you during the claims process and represent your best interests.
+The doctor will have a lawyer and insurance company with vast resources that can dwarf your own.
+Our personal injury law firm offers free consultations to determine if our legal team can provide the assistance you need for a successful claim.

 Schedule A Free Consultation